 2. How far in advance should I make arrangements to begin my internship?
 The required internship orientation sessions are held the semester before students begin their internship.
 Therefore, contacts must be made early.
 For example, if a student plans to begin his/her internship during the fall semester, s/he should begin the process no later than April 15.
 Students who plan to begin their internship during a spring semester should begin the process no later than October 15.

 3. What do I need to do to register for the internship? a.
 If you meet the prerequisites cited above, contact the intern director, Lynn Lehman via email to request permission to register. b.
-Upon being given approval to register, the student will receive an internship packet of information via email.
+Upon being given approval to register, the student will be granted access to the Internships for School Leadership Community which serves as the access point for course materials.
 Directions and time-lines will be included.

 4. How much time will be required for the internship?
 Interns should plan at least eight (8) to ten (10) hours of contact time per week for the "on-level "semester enrolled in the program.
 When a student serves an internship is his/her own school or grade levels of teaching experience, this is considered an "on-level" semester.
 A minimum of thirty-eight (38) hours of contact time is required during the "off-level" internship semester.
 An "off-level" semester internship would be served in another building at other grade levels.
 For example, a high school English teacher would serve an "on-level" semester at the high school.
 The "off-level" internship would be in an elementary setting.
 Contact time consists of: time on-site with the field supervisor, project preparation and implementation, seminars, journaling, and other participation requirements.